Disclaimer: This is satire. Any resemblance with actual people is purely coincidental 🙂 .

 Magoo just likes to polish the doorsteps of the court;

-To get fresh air he saunters down to the police station,
+With beady eyes he saunters down to the bobby station,

 God being in a hurry, procured his face and gait